How to Improve Your Cyber Insurance UnderwritingReading time: 9 minutes

-Listing all the domains the company has as well as their subdomains, certificates, port scanning and all hostnames pointing to IP blocks the company owns are of critical importance to getting the best picture of a company’s infrastructure.
-Sometimes it isn’t possible to obtain all that information by merely asking your clients, so you may need to dig deeper.
-By auditing internal infrastructure, examining networking and server systems you will one step ahead in accessing the attack surface.
+Listing all the domains the company has as well as their subdomains, certificates, port scanning and all hostnames pointing to IP blocks the company owns are of critical importance to getting the best picture of a company's infrastructure.
+Sometimes it isn't possible to obtain all that information by merely asking your clients, so you may need to dig deeper.
+By auditing internal infrastructure, examining networking and server systems you will one step ahead in accessing sensitive data, so then you can work on your attack surface reduction strategy.
 Collecting that stuff that is even publicly available about a company, that most skip over just because it can appear too “obvious”, should not be skipped because those are the information that attackers are most likely to exploit first.

 Talk with the right people

 The underwriting process is difficult in itself, but you can make it much more efficient and less complicated by engaging the right people.
 For the underwriting to be performed extensively, and to ensure you have the right people telling you the right information, it's important to engage the CISO, IT department, CFOs, risk managers, legal department and the marketing team.

 Know the industry for which you are handling cyber security

 Even if cyber insurance is new and just being formatted, and it's hard to have extensive knowledge in any one specific industry, you may eventually find yourself drawn to, and more comfortable in, one type of business.